Earth

 This left the last Hoojan bearing the sole weight of the burden.

-Janus could easily see now that the burden was a figure, and that the figure was that of a girl.
+Janus could easily see now that the burden was a figure, and that the

 It was she whom he sought!

 Realizing that his end was near, the Hoojan dropped the girl and immediately turned on Janus.
-But the Earthman was not to be cheated of the successful completion of his task, especially as it was so close to fulfillment.
+But the Earthman was not to be cheated of the successful completion of his task, especially as it was so close to

 With one mighty sweep of his sword, Janus snapped the Hoojan's blade and at the same time drove the edge of his weapon through the creature's neck, cleaving the head from the body.